 For decades fathers have had this stereotype of working to “bring home the bacon” while the mother was seen as the nurturing caregiver.

 Times are changing and how people view fathers and fatherhood is changing.

 Along with that how the dads see themselves is also changing.

 Fathers are no longer viewed as the sole breadwinner, and many dads view themselves more than capable of holding down the home.

-I'm going to chronicle some of the research I was able to find.
-Luckily there are several that highlight some of this changing fatherhood trends.
+I’m going to chronicle some of the research I was able to find.
+Luckily there are several that highlight some of these changing fatherhood trends.

 This might surprise many folks out there, but it turns out the fathers out there (yes your husband) actually enjoys being a dad.